 Morning Message or Announcements

-The morning meeting concludes with a message or announcements for the day.
-The message typically includes the important events of the day, as well as the date.
-The morning message may also include a skill that needs review or a question to encourage thinking.
+The morning meeting concludes with a message or announcement for the day.
+The message typically includes the important events of the day and the date.
+It may also include a skill that needs review or a question to encourage thinking.
 The message provides an open-ended way to close the meeting and proceed with the day.

 Ideas for Morning Meeting Greetings